Legal Anti-Trafficking Working Group

 The weekly working group is an informal opportunity for attorneys and legal service providers to ask questions and share experiences about handling human trafficking cases.
 This is an opportunity to get technical assistance at no cost from legal professionals across the country.
 As an added benefit, you will have access to updates in anti-trafficking legal and policy issues.

-The group is held the 4th Wednesday of the month from 12-1 PM PST/3-4 PM EST.
+The legal group call is every Wednesday from 12-1 PM PST/3-4 PM EST.

 To join, please sign up here: http://eepurl.com/8TV35.

 Social Services Monthly TA Call

 This unique call is an opportunity for social service providers and case managers to speak with attorneys to learn about best practices in working with legal service providers such as protecting privilege/confidentiality, working with attorneys, accessing public benefits, and potential legal remedies for your clients.

 The social service Monthly TA call is every fourth Thursday from 12-1 PM PST/3-4 PM EST starting March 24, 2016!

 CAST seeks to provide individual technical assistance and resources to legal service providers and social service providers/case managers who are assisting trafficking survivors with legal issues in the following areas of law: